Nifty regains 15,000; breadth strong

 Global Markets:

-Foreign portfolio investors (FPIs) sold shares worth Rs 2,014.16 crore, while domestic institutional investors (DIIs), were net sellers to the tune of Rs 1,191.19 crore in the Indian equity market on 5 March, provisional data showed.
+Foreign portfolio investors (FPIs) sold shares worth Rs 1,494.49 crore, while domestic institutional investors (DIIs), were net buyers to the tune of Rs 483.62 crore in the Indian equity market on 8 March, provisional data showed.

 Powered by Capital Market - Live News